crustio/crust-wiki/docs/crustWallet.md

 You can install Crust Wallet in two ways.

 ### 1. Install via Chrome App Store
-You can install Crust Wallet from the Chrome Web Store (under review, opening soon).
+You can install Crust Wallet from the [Chrome Web Store](https://chrome.google.com/webstore/detail/crust-wallet/jccapkebeeiajkkdemacblkjhhhboiek).

 ### 2. Install via Installation Package
 You can follow steps below to download and install Crust Wallet package.